intelops/genval/README.md

 --outputpolicy ./templates/defaultpolicies/rego/dockerfile_policies.rego
  ```

-> Replace the values provided in the flags with your custom input file and Rego policies.
+> Customize the values provided in the flags according to your specific input file and Rego policies.
+>

-> All the arguments to the `--reqinput`, `inputpolicy`, and `outputpolicy` can be supplied from a remote URL's, such as those hosted on GitHub (e.g., https://github.com).
+> You can supply all arguments to the --reqinput, inputpolicy, and outputpolicy flags from remote URLs, such as those hosted on GitHub (e.g., https://github.com).

 > For authenticating with GitHub.com, set the env variable GITHUB_TOKEN:
 `export GITHUB_TOKEN=<Your GitHub PAT>`